-Rated output for the engine is 240 horsepower @ 6000 rpm and 260 lb-ft of torque @ 4500 rpm.
-That gives it the highest torque output of any engine in the Acura lineup.
+Rated output for the engine is 240 horsepower at 6000 rpm and 260 lb-ft of torque at 4500 rpm.
 The RDX is EPA rated at 17/22* city/highway mileage, which puts it ahead of some less powerful SUV competitors.

 |Engine||DOHC i-VTEC Turbocharged I-4|

 |Horsepower SAE net @ rpm||240 @ 6000|